 10] Freeze the Task Manager values

 You can freeze the Task Manager values by holding down the CTRL key.
 This can be useful in many ways.
-For instance, to catch the process that uses high CPU, switch over to the Details tab in Task Manager, hold down the CTRL key, and click the CPU tab.
+For instance, to identify the process that is using high CPU, switch to the Details tab in Task Manager, hold down the CTRL key, and click the CPU tab.
 You can catch the offending process right away.

 11] Change Task Manager Data Update speed